-If you think a data item is incorrect, by all means complete the form on our website, return to the email address below and we will investigate it for you.
+If you think a data item is incorrect, by all means email us (aeru@herts.ac.uk) with the value you believe to be correct (preferably with a reference or supporting documentation), and we will investigate it for you.

 If you think we should include other information or other substances please let us know and we will consider your request.
 Ideally email us a copy of relevant information or provide us with the reference.